mblayman/mattlayman.com/content/understand-django/2020-12-16-middleware-do-you-go.md

 The "middle" can also refer
 to code that executes
 *after* your view completes
-but before the `HttpResponse`
-is translated to bytes
-by Django
-to send over the network
-to a browser.
+but before Django translates the `HttpResponse` to bytes to send it over the network to a browser.

 Have you ever eaten an Everlasting Gobstopper?